dangerH/RO-MVP-Timer/README.txt

 A simple Web-based MVP Timer for Ragnarok Online running on PHP and MySQL.
-It was created from scratch sometime during 2005 after seeing the basic concept being used by some guild(s) on euRO already.
+It was created from scratch sometime during 2005 after seeing the basic concept being used by other guilds on euRO.

 There was a limited release back then, after which one person (Kageno) mailed me back an improved version with added JavaScript functionality and sanity checks (which I've since broken again, probably).
 I don't think I ever replied after that last mail.
-But hopefully even 7 years later my thanks are still welcome.
-Thank you ever so much!
+But hopefully even 7 years later my thanks are still welcome -- Thank you ever so much!

 CAUTION: This tool was created years ago and none of its contents should be considered good-practice PHP scripting.
 It's probably riddled with exploits, unnecessary redundancy and overall sillyness you would expect from a script kiddy!
 Use at own risk.